 Provides support for intercollegiate athletic programs including scholarships for student athletes, travel for athletic teams and free admission to at-home regular season (non-playoff) athletic events for enrolled students.

-Campus Access Fee
+Campus Access Fee:

 Provides students with one Access card with which to access certain facilities/activities on campus.
 Supports the shuttle service between Main Campus and River Park Campus which enrolled students may ride free of charge.

 Provides support for the Student Health Clinic.
 Enrolled students can access the services provided by the clinic such as: Health education, nurse visits, samples and first aid supplies at no charge.
 Lab work, available prescription meds, vaccines and medical procedures provided at discounted prices.
-The first four $10.00 co-pays for doctor or P.A. visits are also covered by the Health fee.

-International Education Support Fee
+International Education Support Fee:

 Provides funding for the Study Abroad Grant for which any student enrolled in a study abroad program may apply.
 Also supports International Learning Community events such as: Keynote lectures, films, global dialogues, the Georgia International Leadership conference and the development of new study abroad opportunities.